Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

 In the case of students who are deceased, partial refunds, where applicable, are made to the estate of the person concerned, care of the next of kin as notified to the University.

-15. (a) Fees for PhD candidates are due on initial enrolment pro-rated to the end of the academic year in which they are commencing (i.e. based on EFTS consumption), with fees invoiced each academic year for subsequent years.
+16. (a) Fees for PhD candidates are due on initial enrolment pro-rated to the end of the academic year in which they are commencing (i.e. based on EFTS consumption), with fees invoiced at the beginning of each academic year for subsequent years.
 Fees for any period of suspension or extension will be calculated at the time of application for extension or suspension.
 Applications for suspension will receive a credit for the period of suspension in the next academic year.

 (b) Candidates will be charged in line with their EFTS consumption pro-rated for the calendar year.
 Full-time candidates will be charged for one EFT per full year.
 Part-time candidates will be charged at the applicable rate (currently 0.6666) each academic year.